Why do you need to go make this Vegan White Bean Tuna Salad Sandwich right now? It’s:

 If you’re gluten-free, use gluten-free bread or you could also use lettuce wraps or chicory boats instead!

-This Vegan White Bean Tuna Salad Sandwich can be eaten immediately, but it keeps well for several hours so you can also eat it as a packed lunch.
+This sandwich can be eaten immediately, but it keeps well for several hours so you can also eat it as a packed lunch.

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.